-Anyone with an inkling of what hobbyist DIY PC building is all about knows that artful cable management is no small feat and forcibly wrangling with unruly cables can be as challenging as breaking in a wild filly.
+Anyone who knows what hobbyist DIY PC building is all about knows that artful cable management is no easy feat.
+Forcibly bickering with messy cables can be as challenging as breaking in a wild filly.

 Gone are the days of haphazardly hurling it all in there and hoping for the best: cable management isn’t so much an aesthetic choice as a fount of benefits and not only for aesthetic purposes.
-A fastidious task if there ever was one but one well worth the time and effort involved.
+It is a meticulous task, but it is well worth the time and effort involved.

 Here’s the simple guide to taming these wild clusters of cables and connectors into an uncluttered, crisp looking PC worthy of pride and one you’ll want to put on display for all to marvel at in awe.

 Beyond pimping out your PC to look like a rendition of a futuristic computing station pulled straight from the most obnoxious 80s sci-fi movies, proper cable management eases airflow.

 Tangled cables darting unchecked from one corner of the case to the other restrict airflow, which results in higher temperatures.
 As we all know, heat is the enemy of a well functioning PC.

 By streamlining cables and managing them so as not to act as an impediment to the natural movement of air inside the PC, you allow the fans to do their job and keep the hardware’s temperature in check.